Adnan-lit/Adnan-lit/README.md

 ---

 <div align="center">

-💬 *Thanks for visiting — feel free to reach out if you want to collaborate!*
+💬 Thanks for visiting!
+Feel free to reach out for collaboration, internships, or research discussions.

 </div>